 7.3.3 Authenticate the User;

-7.3.4 Provide the User with access to restricted pages on this website; and
+7.3.4 Provide the User with access to restricted pages on this websites; and

-7.3.5 Compile non-personal statistical information about browsing habits, click-patterns, and access to the SAMRC website.
+7.3.5 Compile non-personal statistical information about browsing habits, click-patterns, and access to the SAMRC websites.

 7.4 Information detailed above is collected either electronically by using cookies or is provided voluntarily by the User.
 Users may determine cookie use independently through their browser settings.